AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

   * `1` - a required value with only one value (eg. taxonId)
   * `*` something with zero or more possible values (eg. family)
   * `+` something with one or more possible values (eg. scientificName)
+* **matchability** One of the same values as multiplicity.
+  The matchability is usually `?` but, if set to `*` it will allow a set of values, all of which will be matched against the classifier.
 * **analysis** A reference to an object that interprets the observable so that it can be parsed, stored, queried and tested for equivalence.
   By default, this is derived from the type of the observable.